Your guide to GCSE results day 2024

 What are retakes and reviews of marking?

-Retaking exams or getting your paper reviewed are two methods to potentially improve a GCSE grade you're not happy with.
+Retaking exams or getting your paper reviewed are two ways to potentially improve a GCSE grade you're not happy with.

-You can retake English and Maths GCSE in November but will have to wait until the next summer to resit any other GCSEs.
+You can retake English and maths in November but will have to wait until the next summer to resit any other GCSEs.

-Reviews of marking are available for a short period of time after you have received your results – but please note that once you have received a grade from a review, it is final.
-Your original grade will not count, even if it is higher.
+Reviews of marking are available for a short period of time after you have received your results – and any reviews will be your final grade; your original grade won't count, even if it's higher.

 Should you choose a retake or a review?

-Whether or not you apply for a review of marking or to be entered for retake should depend on a number of different factors.
+Whether or not you apply for a review of marking or to be entered for retake should depend on a few things.

-Opting for a review is costly and may result in your mark going down as well as up.
-Also, the way reviews now operate means that marks will only be adjusted if there is a 'significant error' by the original marker.
+Opting for a review is expensive and may result in your mark going down instead of up.
+Also, the marks will only be adjusted if there’s a 'significant error' by the original marker.

-Because of this, reviews are best used when you feel you did much better in the exam than your mark suggests.
-The best advice is to discuss your options with your subject teacher who will be able to give you the best advice.
+Because of this, reviews are best used when you feel you did much better in the exam than your mark suggests; have a chat with your subject teacher, they'll be able to give you the best advice.

-Here are a few possible scenarios below along with the suggested actions:
+Here are a few possible scenarios along with the suggested actions:

-A retake is likely to be the best option for you, providing you feel that studying for the exam would not have a negative impact upon any other studies.
+A retake probably the best option for you, providing you feel that studying for the exam wouldn't have a negative impact upon any other studies.

-In this case it is especially important to speak to your subject teacher.
-They may advise you to focus on your other exams rather than retaking or they may be able to offer you extra sessions to prepare you for a resit.
+In this case it is definitely important to speak to your subject teacher.
+They may recommend focusing on other exams rather than retaking or they may be able to offer you extra sessions to prepare you for a resit.